Thanatos (band)

-Thanatos is a Dutch death/thrash metal band from Rotterdam, formed in 1984.
+Thanatos was a Dutch death/thrash metal band formed Rotterdam in 1984.
 They have released seven studio albums.

 History

-With a history dating back to 1984, Thanatos is the oldest death metal band from the Netherlands.
-Their second album, Realm of Ecstasy (some album covers show Realm of Ecs [sic]), received positive marks from Dutch music magazine Oor and various international magazines for its solid compositions and challenging arrangements.
-After enduring constantly changing line-ups and problems with distribution, promotion, and even ownership of the rights to the second album, Thanatos folded in 1992, the final straw being the cancellation of a tour with Cannibal Corpse and Exhorder.
+Dating back to 1984, Thanatos is the oldest death metal band from the Netherlands.
+Their second album, Realm of Ecstasy, received positive reviews from Dutch music magazine Oor and various international magazines for its compositions and arrangements.
+After line-up changes and problems with distribution, promotion, and ownership of the rights to the second album, Thanatos folded in 1992, following the cancellation of a tour with Cannibal Corpse and Exhorder.

-In 1999, founding member Stephan Gebédi revived the band, which signs with Hammerheart Records.
-After re-releasing the first two albums with demo and live tracks, the band's third full album, Angelic Encounters, emerged in 2000.
-In 2002, a mini-CD with original songs as well as covers from Celtic Frost and Possessed was released by Baphomet.
+In 1999, founding member Stephan Gebédi revived the band and signed with Hammerheart Records.
+After re-releasing the first two albums with demo and live tracks, the band's third album, Angelic Encounters, was released in 2000.
+In 2002, a mini-CD with original songs and covers from Celtic Frost and Possessed was released by Baphomet.
 After a few shows in Greece and a short tour with Pungent Stench, the band recorded their fourth album, Undead.
 Unholy.
-Divine, described as a solid return to 1980s metal (in the style of Slayer, Possessed) with the addition of blast beats.
-Release of a fifth album, Justified Genocide, was postponed when the band's label at the time, Black Lotus Records, went bankrupt; Dan Swano finished the mix for the CD.
-To celebrate more than twenty years of Dutch death metal, Thanatos released (on Chinese label AreaDeath Productions) a limited-edition box containing Emerging from the Netherworlds, Realm of Ecstasy, and Angelic Encounters, besides 56 bonus tracks and 19 videos.
+Divine, described as a return to 1980s metal in the style of Slayer and Possessed, with the addition of blast beats.
+A fifth album, Justified Genocide, was postponed when the band's label, Black Lotus Records, went bankrupt.
+Dan Swano finished the mix for the CD.
+To celebrate more than twenty years of activity, Thanatos released a limited-edition box containing Emerging from the Netherworlds, Realm of Ecstasy, and Angelic Encounters, besides 56 bonus tracks and 19 videos, on Chinese label AreaDeath Productions.

-In February 2009, the band issued an update containing details about their upcoming album Justified Genocide.
-It was released on 15 March in Europe and 6 April in the UK and Ireland.
+In February 2009, the band revealed details of their upcoming album, Justified Genocide, released on 15 March in Europe and 6 April in the UK and Ireland.

 Century Media Records signed the band in 2012.
-The initial plan was to re-release the five studio albums of the band in 2012 and 2013, but the label offered the band a new recording contract which resulted in a new studio album from Thanatos in 2014, entitled Global Purification.
-This coincided with the band's 30th anniversary in that year.
-In 2019, Thanatos celebrated their 35th anniversary with a double-CD compilation album, a 7-inch vinyl EP and a special show in their hometown Rotterdam featuring a lot of former band members.
-Later that year, they signed a new record deal with French label Listenable Records and started recording their seventh studio album.
-The album, Violent Death Rituals, had a March 2020 release.
+They planned to re-release the band's five studio albums in 2012 and 2013, but the label offered the band a new recording contract that resulted in a new studio album in 2014, Global Purification.
+This coincided with the band's 30th anniversary.
+In 2019, Thanatos celebrated their 35th anniversary with a double-CD compilation album, a 7-inch vinyl EP, and a special show in Rotterdam, featuring former band members.
+Later that year, they signed with French label Listenable Records and recorded their seventh studio album, Violent Death Rituals, released in March 2020.